-After a whole series of experiments, of attempts to roast the sheep without it realising, the king called Calonne to the helm (1783).
+After a whole series of experiments, of attempts to roast shear? the sheep without it realizing (1), the king called Calonne to the helm (1783).
 He was a man after the queen's own heart.
-A superficial charlatan, but crafty and shameless, his only method was to sacrifice to an increasingly insatiable court nobility not only the current, but also the future income of the state, and to plunder not only the existing finances, but also its credit.
+A superficial charlatan, but crafty and shameless, his only sole method was to sacrifice to an increasingly insatiable court nobility not only the current, but also the future income of the state, and to plunder not only the existing finances, but also its credit.
 Borrowing proceeded borrowing.
-Over the three years that he governed, he borrowed 650 million livres (a precise breakdown can be found in Louis Blanc, I, 233), an enormous sum at the time.
-And almost all of this went into the pockets of the court, of the king and queen and their favourites.
-"When I saw that everyone was holding out their hands, I held out my hat, too," recalls a prince evoking the atmosphere of intoxication of the time.
-And indeed, the court was swimming with delights; not a voice was raised in warning of the fatal results of these delirious schemes.
-Louis XVI himself manifested the ravishment with which his finance minister filled him, who, significantly, upon his appointment, had his debts paid off by the king, which amounted to 230,000 livres.
-The whole court was ecstatic about the ease and speed with which the great man had succeeded in solving the social question.
+One loan after another was taken out; (2) Over the three years that he governed, he borrowed 650 million livres (a precise breakdown can be found in Louis Blanc, I, 233), an enormous sum at the time.
+And almost all of this went into the pockets of the court, of the king and queen, and of their favourites.
+"When I saw that everyone was holding out their hands, I held out my hat, too," recalls a prince evoking the atmosphere of intoxication debauchery? of the time.
+And indeed, the court was swimming with in delights; not a voice was raised in warning to warn of the fatal results of these delirious schemes.
+Louis XVI himself manifested the ravishment with which his finance minister filled him Louis XVI was elated with his new finance minister (3), who, significantly, upon his appointment, had his debts paid off by the king, amounted to 230,000 livres. characteristically, began his assignment by having the king pay off his own debts to the tune of 230,000 livres.
+(3) The whole court was ecstatic about the ease and speed with which the great man had succeeded in solving the social question.
 [8]